Grove Park Nature Reserve: Plants

-Grove Park Nature Reserve contains a diverse number of trees other plants including, oak, birch, ash, hornbeam, horse chestnut, common lime, poplar, plum, red apple, privet, snowberry, sycamore, English Elm, goat willow, hawthorn, field maple, and blackberry. ivy is also present, covering much of the ground, and trunks of the older trees.
+Grove Park Nature Reserve contains a diverse number of trees other plants including, oak, birch, ash, hornbeam, horse chestnut, common lime, poplar, plum, red apple, privet, snowberry, sycamore, English elm, goat willow, hawthorn, field maple, and blackberry. ivy is also present, covering much of the ground, and trunks of the older trees.

 The area around the site entrance contains a small piece of rough grassland encircled by woodland.
-This grassland has many many species of plants including bramble, buttercups, clovers, ragwort, and hogweed, as well as bluebells, winter aconite and snowdrops which have been planted there.
+This grassland has many species of plants including bramble, buttercups, clovers, ragwort, and hogweed, as well as bluebells, winter aconite and snowdrops which have been planted there.

 The main area of woodland in the nature reserve is just northwest of the entrance and occupies most of the southern area of the site.
-This woodland was previpusly a residential garden, and contains ash, oak and a small number of hornbeams, horse chestnuts, common limes, and poplars, much of which is covered in ivy and is home to many different insects. elder, hawthorn and dog rose are also present in the woodland, and in early spring, miniature daffodils and wood anemone sometimes grow.
+This woodland was previously a residential garden, and contains ash, oak and a small number of hornbeams, horse chestnuts, common limes, and poplars, much of which is covered in ivy and is home to many different insects. elder, hawthorn and dog rose are also present in the woodland, and in early spring, miniature daffodils and wood anemone sometimes grow.
 The small pond is located in the southern part of the woodland, near the railway line, and has been planted with yellow iris, soft rush, watercress and brooklime.

-The central area is has a small opening of grassland with scattered scrub and wildflowers including meadow vetchling, common vetch, creeping cinquefoil and wild strawberry, left behind from the land's previous use as allotments.
+The central area has a small opening of grassland with scattered scrub and wildflowers including meadow vetchling, common vetch, creeping cinquefoil and wild strawberry, left behind from the land's previous use as allotments.
 Just north of the opening of grassland is a thicket of plum trees, a remnant of the lands former use as an orchard, which many birds, wasps, foxes as well as local people eat.

 The far north of the reserve is a larger strip of open meadow containing wildflowers such as common knapweed, common bird's-foot trefoil, tufted vetch, wild carrot, stone parsley agrimony, hedge bedstraw, and zigzag clover, which attract many species of butterflies and moths The woodland to the eastern side contains a small hawthorn hedge, a larger privet hedge, and snowberry among the undergrowth, which volunteers often remove due to its invasive nature.
 Grove Park Nature Reserve is the only substantial area of calcareous grassland in the London Borough of Lewisham, and the strip of grassland following the railway line along the southwestern side of the reserve has a continuous tract of tor-grass, a grass which likes calcareous soil and is rare in London being the only site where it grows in the Lewisham borough.